maxhaase/easysync/README.md

 Features:

-* Real-time update (bandwidth dependent)
+* Real-time synchronization
-* Restore points (restore your system to a specific time).
+* Restore points
-* The storage can be an external device or remote device.
+* The storage can be an external device or remote device
 * Written in C++
 * Open source